Every business needs to be active on social media to be relevant in today’s digital world.

 Obviously, they want to show their social media followers what their bus looks like.
 But rather than just showing a boring picture of the bus, they use a reflection to capture the water and coastline during a sunset.

-It’s a creative way to show off your photography skills.
+It’s a creative way to show off your photography skills and your product or service.

 Taking a picture of just the bus or just the sunset would be pretty basic.
 But capturing both in the window reflection elevates this campaign to new heights.